carlo-colombo/CashSplitter/.ai/instructions.md

-We are following TDD practise to
+When developing new production code we are following TDD practise to
 * write a test
 * see it failing
 * update the code to fix the test